railsuser2014/openobject-doc-book-en/4/4_11_HR/4_11_HR_manage.rst

 It shows you whether an employee has entered the time of entry or exit manually and the differences between the actual and expected sign out time and the time.

-The second report shows the attendance data recorded.
+The second report shows the attendance data for the selected month.

 ..
 Copyright © Open Object Press.
 All rights reserved.